arindamdawn-zz/tab-and-space/posts/javascript-quirks.md

 These are some of the many other gotchas that are there in javascript.
 I would like to share some of the others in some other post.
 I often have this imposter's syndrome(in a good way) that makes me feel that I am very incompetent in JavaScript and I start exploring the basics from scratch.
-It helps me unlearn and re-learn the features of this amazing languaage and be a better JavaScript craftsman and sharpen some programming skills.
+It helps me unlearn and re-learn the features of this amazing language and be a better JavaScript craftsman and sharpen some programming skills.
-Hopefully someday I will be able to know all the knitty gritty details of this language 😄
+Hopefully, someday I will be able to know all the Knitty gritty details of this language 😄

-# My favorite javascript resources
+# My favourite javascript resources

-As a sidenote I would like to share the places I like to visit again and again to attain some wisdom each time
+As a side note, I would like to share the places I like to visit again and again to attain some wisdom each time

 - [2ality](https://2ality.com/) - I personally feel is one of the best blogs on JavaScript (ECMAScript).
-- [ExploringJs](https://exploringjs.com/) - Maintained by Dr. Axel Rauschmayer of 2ality.
+- [ExploringJs](https://exploringjs.com/) - Maintained by Dr Axel Rauschmayer of 2ality.
 Phenomenal books
 - [Javascript.info](https://javascript.info/) - Very well maintained and documented
 - [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide) - Very robust and highly informative